fileverse/HeartBitSDK/packages/heartbit-react/README.md

          await mintHeartBit({
             startTime,
             endTime,
-            hash, // keccak256 hash of a string message, // raw message that was signed signature, // signed message
+            hash, // This is an identifier for the token, if this hash changes you mint a new token in that case message, // raw message that was signed signature, // signed message
          })